Pgamboan/Proyecto-FIS/Requerimientos2da.md

 (NFR005): The user will have to log in with their Amazon account to link their data with Alexa.
 (M)

-FR003: Implement a web application.
-(US007) (S)
+FR003: There will be a tutorial on how to find and register the Mac address.(S)

-(NFR006): The bot will assist by means of a tutorial, the way in which the corresponding addresses should be entered.
-(C)
+(NFR006):-------(C)

-(NFR007): As a "pop up" the bot will issue a message in case of entering a wrong IP/MAC address.
+(NFR007): As a "pop up" the web app will issue a message in case of entering a wrong MAC address.
 (W)

 FR004: There will be a tutorial to show users how to initialize the Alexa skill inside their devices.
 (US004, US008) (S)

-(NFR008): The tutorial will be opened automatically when the user indicates the corresponding addresses in the bot database.
+(NFR008): The tutorial will be opened automatically when the user indicates the corresponding address in the web app.
 (C)